Shaydu/carthorse/docs/requirements/features/route-dedupe.md

 ## Edge Cases and Considerations

 ### Partial Overlaps
-Routes with partial overlaps are **not** deduplicated.
-Only routes that are 100% contained within longer routes are removed.
+Routes with partial overlaps are deduplicated based on the configured threshold.
+Routes that meet the threshold percentage of edge overlap with longer routes are removed.

 ### Route Shape Preservation
 Routes of different shapes are never deduplicated against each other, even if they share edges.
 This preserves the distinct characteristics of each route type.